-On any given day, you possibly experience an array of emotions – excitement, unease, frustration, joy, and disappointment.
-These often narrate specific events, like meeting with your boss, discussing current events with a friend, or seeing your dear ones.
-Your response to these events can differ based on your frame of mind & the status surrounding the situation.
-We can control them by following some simple Steps for Managing Your Emotional Triggers.
+On any given day, you possibly experience an array of emotions—excitement, unease, frustration, joy, and disappointment.
+These emotions often arise from specific events, such as meeting with your boss, discussing current affairs with a friend, or spending time with loved ones.

 What Is a Trigger?

-A trigger can be any word, person, event, or experience that immediately triggers an emotional reaction.
-It is like being shocked by a noise: The noise is the trigger; the shock is the response.
+A trigger can be any word, person, event, or experience that immediately causes an emotional reaction.
+It is like being shocked by a noise: the noise is the trigger; the shock is the response.
 Our reactions to emotional triggers are often extreme, lasting longer than what makes sense for the event.
 It is as if we are still getting startled by the sound of that slammed door hours later.

 How to Manage Your Emotional Triggers